-If we just use a Chinese-English dictionary, the definition of both “cause" and “lead to" can be 引起, so we might conflate the two terms.
+If we just use a Chinese-English dictionary, the definition of both “cause" and “lead to" can be 引起, but there is a distinct difference between their uses.
 As aforementioned, “cause" means to make something happen, especially something negative.

 “Lead to," on the other hand, means to cause something to develop or become possible at a later time.

 At first glance, they appear interchangeable, but “cause" is typically used to express how one factor assumes responsibility for its effect(s).
 “Lead to" is used to express the result of a certain action or event.